wongherlung/godep-audit/README.md

 ## godep-audit

 This program makes use of the output of `dep ensure -update -dry-run` to determine which packages are outdated.
-Based on the whitelist file (format given below), it will output the outdated packages in JUnit XML format.
+Based on the `json` whitelist file (format given below), it will output the outdated packages in JUnit XML format.

 ### Whitelisting format